SIP-Lab/ConvolutionalAutoEncoder-ImageFusion/README.md

 Then, run Auto_Conv.ipynb to train the Convolutional AutoEncoder (CAE) network.

-After training the CAE network, the output of the netowrk in response to the LRMS patches is saved as .mat file (MAT-file) to be processed into the fusion framework.
+After training the CAE network, the output of the netowrk in response to the LRMS patches is saved as a .mat file (MAT-file) to be processed into the fusion framework.

-To finalize the fusion process and get the result, run the Fusion.m file in matlab.
+To finalize the fusion process and produce the outcome, run the Fusion.m file in MATLAB.
 This MATLAB file will import the estimated high resolution MS patches.
 The tiling_av.m file will reconstruct the estimated high resoultion MS band using the output of the CAE network.

-To do the objective assesmet, do the following:
+For objective evaluation:
-    Add objecticve evaluation path to your current directory follow the sturcture of using metrics mentioned in the Fusion.m Create a table in Command window and see the results.
+    Add the objecticve evaluation path to current directory Follow the sturcture of using the measures mentioned in Fusion.m Create a table in Command window and see the outcome

 Requirements
 ------------

-The code is written in Python 3 and uses Keras and also Matlab.
-Recent versions of Tensorflow, sklearn, networkx, numpy, and scipy are required.
-All the required packages can be installed using the following command:
+The code is written in Python 3 and uses Keras as well as MATLAB.
+The latest versions (at the time of this writing) of Tensorflow, Sklearn, Networkx, Numpy, and Scipy are used.
+These packages can be installed using the following command:

     $ pip install -r requirements.txt